Askia Muhammad I: Legacy

 Askia encouraged learning and literacy, ensuring that Songhai's universities produced the most distinguished scholars, many of whom published significant books and one of which was his nephew and friend Mahmud Kati.
 To secure the legitimacy of his usurpation of the Sonni dynasty, Askia Muhammad allied himself with the scholars of Timbuktu, ushering in a golden age in the city for scientific and Muslim scholarship.
 The eminent scholar Ahmed Baba, for example, produced books on Islamic law which are still in use today.
 Muhammad Kati published Tarikh al-fattash and Abdul-Rahman as-Sadi published Tarikh al-Sudan (Chronicle of The Black Land), two history books which are indispensable to present-day scholars reconstructing African history in the Middle Ages.

 The king's supposed tomb, the Tomb of Askia, is now a UNESCO World Heritage Site.

+Since the 17th century, griots (or jeseré) have been narrating an oral epic known as The Epic of Askia Mohammed.
+A version recounted by Nouhou Malio was recorded by Thomas A. Hale in Niger on December 30, 1980 and January 26, 1981.
+A bilingual transcription of this performance was published in 1990 in Scribe, Griot, and Novelist: Narrative Interpreters of the Songhay Empire, followed by The Epic of Askia Mohammed Recounted by Nouhou Malio.